MichielCM/xsd2html2xml/README.md

 <h2>Features</h2>
 <p>Supported XSD features:</p>
 <ul>
-  <li>Simple and complex elements, attributes, exclusions, restrictions, groups, etc. The full list of supported XSD tags is as follows: all, attribute, attributeGroup, choice, complexContent, complexType, element, extension, group, restriction, schema, sequence, simpleContent, simpleType, union (partially).</li>
+  <li>Simple and complex elements, attributes, exclusions, restrictions, groups, etc. The full list of supported XSD tags is as follows: all, attribute, attributeGroup, choice, complexContent, complexType, element, extension, import, include, group, restriction, schema, sequence, simpleContent, simpleType, union (partially).</li>
   <li>minOccurs and maxOccurs, including tiny vanilla JavaScript snippets that handle inserting and deleting elements.</li>
   <li>Default and fixed values, required and optional attributes.</li>
   <li>All restrictions that can be supported by HTML5: enumeration, length, maxExclusive, maxInclusive, maxLength, minExclusive, minInclusive, pattern, totalDigits, fractionDigits, and whiteSpace.</li>
   <li>Practically all data types that can be supported by HTML5: string, normalizedString, token, language, byte, decimal, int, integer, long, short (including their positive, negative, and unsigned variants), date, time, dateTime, month, gDay, gMonth, gYearMonth, gYear, gYearDay, base64Binary, anyURI, double, float, boolean.
 Note that all other data types are rendered as input[type=text] boxes, which still makes them editable in most cases.</li>
+  <li>Namespaces: XSD files can reference other XSD's through include and import tags.
+Working with those is supported from version 2 onwards.
   <li>Custom labels for elements, using the xs:annotation/xs:documentation tags directly following it.</li>
 </ul>
 <p>Unsupported XSD features:</p>